 - papillary adenomatous type: more aggressive and often locally invades the temporal bone

 Endolymphatic tumours are most often associated with von Hippel-Lindau disease (vHL) and are detected in 11-16% patients with vHL 2.
-That having been said, in almost 60% of patients with vHL and vestibulocochlear symptoms, there is no evidence on imaging of an endolymphatic sac tumour 2.
+However, in ~60% of patients with vHL and vestibulocochlear symptoms, there is no evidence on imaging of an endolymphatic sac tumour 2.